Cascarones Smash Eggs for Easter

 You can do the same thing with a yellow egg and just dip quickly into the green to make a fresh spring green or a little longer to get a lime green.
 I even decided to try a few tea soaked ones this year.
 I wanted every shade in the rainbow.

 You may have noticed that I use a spoon.
 I find this is a little bit gentler on the eggs and allows you to lift and remove them easier.
 I then stored the colored shells back into the same egg carton for drying.
 A great tip my husband came up with, was taking them to our basement and storing them near the dehumidifier.
 This dried them quicker and more thoroughly, so the confetti would not stick.

 Filling the Eggs with Confetti

-I guarantee your kids, of all ages, will have fun tossing these around and smashing them into there siblings and family members.
+I guarantee that your kids will have fun tossing these around and smashing them into their siblings and family members.
 Just remember that they are real egg shells so the fragments left behind could be sharp, and they are guaranteed to make a pretty big mess, so it recommend to smash them outside.